Fresh Water Systems

 click on images to enlarge

-We put the filters with the regulator setup into a storage tub.
-This keeps the filters out of the sunlight and makes the setup a little more neat.
+FreshWater We put the filters with the regulator setup into a storage tub.
+This keeps the filters out of the sunlight reducing the potential for organism growth.
+This also makes the setup a little more neat.
 We can put the water hoses into the tub for traveling.

 With our new dual jumbo canister filters, our shower spray now feels like a regular house shower.